-(a) On or before the date of filing of application the applicant shall send notice and a copy of the application to the owner of the land if the applicant is not the owner, a municipality, and municipal and regional planning commissions wherein the land is located, and any adjacent Vermont municipality, municipal or regional planning commission if the land is located on a boundary.
+- (a) On or before the date of filing of application the applicant shall send notice and a copy of the application to the owner of the land if the applicant is not the owner; the municipality in which the land is located; the municipal and regional planning commissions for the municipality in which the land is located; any adjacent Vermont municipality and municipal and regional planning commission if the land is located on a boundary.
 The applicant shall furnish to the district commission the names of those furnished notice by affidavit, and shall post a copy of the notice in the town clerk's office of the town or towns wherein the land lies.
 Amended 1991, Act 109, § 2, eff.
 June 28, 1991.

-(b) The district commission shall forward notice and a copy of the application to the board and any state agency directly affected, and any other municipality or state agency, or person the district commission or board deems appropriate.
+Amended 1993, No. 232 (Adj.
+Sess.), § 29, eff.
+March 15, 1995. - (b) The district commission shall forward notice and a copy of the application to the board and any state agency directly affected, the solid waste management district in which the land is located, if the development or subdivision constitutes a facility pursuant to subdivision 6602(10) of this title, and any other municipality, state agency, or person the district commission or board deems appropriate.
 Notice shall also be published in a local newspaper generally circulating in the area where the land is located not more than 7 days after receipt of the application.--1969, No. 250 (Adj.
 Sess.), § 9, eff.
 April 4, 1970.
+Amended 1993, No. 232 (Adj.
+Sess.), § 29, eff.
+March 15, 1995.